zdiehlio/spot-finder/README.md

   Provide username and password as JSON

 This route will require an authorization header that needs to include the username:password of the specific user to be authenticated.
 Signing in will return a brand new token.

+## Profile POST /api/profile

+Required Data:

+Provide username as JSON

+This route will create a new Profile with username, userID and option to add venueID and eventID.

+## Profile GET /api/profile

+Required Data:

+Provide userID

+This route is used to retrieve the profile using the userID.

+##Profile PUT /api/profile

+Required Data:

+Provide userID

+This route is used to retrieve a profile by using the userID and updated the profile.

+##Profile DELETE /api/profile

+Required Data:

+Profile userID

+This route is used to retrieve a profile by userID and delete the profile.